elabftw/elabdoc/doc/generalities.rst

 **Experiments** are the main aspect of the ELN: it is where users log their results.

-**Resources** correspond to a repository of *things* present in the lab, generally physical things, such as plasmids, equipments, antibodies, chemical products, etc...
+**Resources** correspond to a repository of *things* present in the lab, generally physical things, such as plasmids, equipment, antibodies, chemical products, etc...
 They have different properties than experiments, although both objects are similar in many aspects.
 A Resource can be made bookable (so they can be booked in the Scheduler) or procurable (so we can order more of it).

 By default, Experiments and Resources are restricted to a team.
 But users can choose to extend this to all registered users or even anonymous users if enabled by the Sysadmin.
 An extensive fine-grained permission system is available for both types of records and their corresponding templates to have complete control on who get to read/write what.